 Amber flashing light : Pairing error, may need to reset and pair again.

-What to do if it randomly starts and stops playing music?
+What to do if music randomly starts and stops playing?

 If AirPods start and stop playing music randomly, try disabling “automatic ear detection” in the bluetooth settings menu.

 Click the blue “i” icon next to AirPods under my devices